 To make Risotto

-- Heat 2 tbsp of olive oil in a large sauté pan and over medium heat.
+- Heat 2 tablespoon of olive oil in a large sauté pan and over medium heat.
 Add onion and cook stirring occasionally for 5 minutes.

 - Add Arborio rice, stirring to coat with oil and cooking until edges of kernels are translucent, about 2 minutes.